samjwill/nvim-unception/README.md

 It is assumed that you have the ability to run the `realpath` and `pgrep` commands in the shell that is used to launch Neovim, as well as the shell used by the internal Neovim terminal emulator.
-The user launching Neovim must also have the ability to write to `/tmp/`, and the `$USER` environment variable must be set.
+The user launching Neovim must also have the ability to write to `/tmp/`, and the `$USER` environment variable is assumed to be set.

 # Limitations